saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-1-templating-using-jinja-in-saltstack.md

 ```

 Another thing I use conditionals for in my templates is to have grains or pillar data determine the value a variable has.
-On Juniper MX and QFX, the configuration statement for LACP differs.
+For instance, on Juniper MX and QFX, the configuration statement for LACP differs.
 In the below example, we fetch the model from the grains and have that decide the value of the variable:

 ```
 {%- set model = grains.facts.get('model') -%}